Guides

 We suggest reading through these two Wiki pages for more information:

-This will open a new window that lets you choose between automatic and manual citations.
+First, we need to select “Cite” from the top menu.
+This opens a new window that lets you choose between automatic and manual citations.
 We suggest choosing automatic citations.

 Automatic citations ensure that your references are correct and aligned with Wikipedia’s guidelines.
 You’ll only need to enter the URL to your chosen page, and Wikipedia will automatically create a citation for you.